ptds2021/websiteG4/Website_G4_Directory/content/post/package/index.md

 ---

-*"R_bar_chart"*

-This function will produce a Shewhart X-bar/R control chart.
-The Xbar-R control chart is the most commonly used.

-Xbar allows you to plots each sample mean to see between-sample variation.
-Useful for identifying special cause changes to the process mean (X), for detecting shifts/trends.
-Control limits, related to +/- 3 standard deviations, are calculated using Rbar.
-Points within the control limits are in accordance with the process variation.
-Those outside the limits are special causes to be analysed
+### R_bar_chart

+It produces an X-bar/R control chart.

+It is useful to identify whether the process sample is close to the target value or not.
+Moreover it is possible to detect whether samples are out of control from a statistical point of view so if they are out of the range delimited by UCL and LCL.

 ---

-*"request_CL"*
+### request_CL

-Displays a histogram with process capability limits and text that show how much the process outputs meet a given set specifications.
+It displays a histogram with process capability limits and text showing how much the process outputs meet a given set specifications.

 This graph helps to monitor the capability of a particular parameter in the production process of a product.

 ---

-*"run_demo()"*

-Run a demo of the packages with all the functions
+### run_demo()

+Run the shiny application.

 ---
 ---